Software documentation for management, scheduling, and optimization of field operations

 (with the option to use the usual replacement codes)

-Configuring Available Actions for Your Customers
+Configuring Possible Actions for Your Clients

 When you add an available action, you can:

 • Create a linked activity: the new activity will be linked to the current activity.
-For example, to create a rescheduling activity.
+For example, to create a rescheduling activity

-• Close the activity: for example, if you have created a satisfaction survey.
+• Close the activity: for example, if you have created a satisfaction survey